ClarkMcGrew/root-simple-mcmc/README.md

 TProposeGibbsStep.h (the Gibbs step is not adaptive).
 I have used this class in "production" environments.

 - TSimpleHMC.H (and friends) : This is a "pure" Hamiltonian MC.
-It handles the relatively rare special case where you can write down the derivative of the likelihood, but for the right problem it converges much more quickly.
+It handles the relatively rare special case where you can write down the derivative of the likelihood, but for the right problem it converges much much more quickly than a pure MCMC.
 It is less supported that TSimpleMCMC and is mostly for (my own) education.

-- TSimpleAHMC.H (and friends) : This is an HMC implementation that uses an approximate version of the gradient.
-The gradient is estimated based on the accumulated covariance of the posterior.
-I avoid this because it's not faster than TSimpleMCMC, and doesn't seem to be as reliable.
-My feeling is that it makes to many approximations.
-It is less supported that TSimpleMCMC and is mostly for (my own) education.
+When the gradient can be efficiently calculated, this works really well for very high dimensional functions (e.g. ~500).
+The HMC template can also approximate the gradient based on the current covariance of the posterior.
+In general, my feeling is that the approximate version makes to many approximations and doesn't do any better than the pure MCMC.

 - BadGrad.C : This is just a toy to see how accurately the gradient needs to be calculated.